vendia/examples/share/postgres-to-share/README.md

 * Add the `plpython3u` database extension

-* Create PostgreSQL triggers and functions so that when data is added to the `item` table it is reflected in your Vendia Share Uni
+* Create PostgreSQL triggers and functions so that GraphQL queries against your Vendia Share **DistributionCenter** node are run when data is added, updated, or deleted in the `item` table

 * Added 3 SQL scripts to make our data changes easy to run

 ## Viewing Database Information